 Explore Lake Louise: Located 40 minutes from Banff is the picturesque town of Lake Louise.
 See more on Lake Louise here.

-What to do in the Summer
+Things to do in Banff in Summer

-Hiking: Banff has endless hiking trails with views of electric blue glacier fed lakes, rocky mountains in every direction and if your lucky, wildlife.
+Hiking: Banff has endless hiking trails with views of electric blue glacier-fed lakes, rocky mountains in every direction and if your lucky, wildlife.

 Recommended hiking trails around the area: